Global Warming Prevention

 <Status of Progress>

-Regarding our efforts to make our products eco-friendly, we are expanding our range of environmentally friendly products, and as of the end of FY 2023, 61.3% of Mandom products sold in Japan were environmentally friendly (FY 2022 figure was 53.5%).
+Regarding our efforts to make our products environmentally friendly, we are expanding our range of eco-friendly products, and as of the end of FY 2024, 60.5% of Mandom products sold in Japan were environmentally friendly.
 In addition, as part of efforts to respond to changes in consumer value in the market due to rising outside temperatures associated with climate change, we are working on the roll-out of products to which our unique "Kai-tech technology"*5 is applied (e.g., GATSBY Space Shower Paper for the scalp/body and Mandom Happy Deo Body Sheet Super Refreshing/Extra Cool types).
+Furthermore, we are also engaging in the application of advanced sweat gland research.

 *5